Torendo, 3 mg 20 pcs.

 – Affective disorders in various mental illnesses.

-– Behavioral disorders in patients with dementia with the manifestation of symptoms of aggressiveness (outbursts of anger, physical violence), with disorders of mental activity (agitation, delirium) or psychotic symptoms.
+– Behavioral disorders in patients with dementia with symptoms of aggressiveness (outbursts of anger, physical violence), mental disturbances (agitation, delusions) or psychotic symptoms.

-– As adjunctive therapy in the treatment of mania in bipolar disorders.
+– As an adjuvant therapy in the treatment of mania in bipolar disorders.

-– As adjunctive therapy in behavioral disorders in adolescents from 15 years old and adult patients with reduced intellectual level or mental retardation, in cases if destructive behavior (aggressiveness, impulsiveness, autoaggression) is leading in the clinical picture of the disease.
+– As an auxiliary treatment for behavioral disorders in adolescents over 15 years of age and adult patients with a reduced intellectual level or mental retardation, in cases where destructive behavior (aggression, impulsivity, self-aggression) is leading in the clinical picture of the disease.

 Active ingredient